mstable/metavaults/contracts/vault/liquidity/curve/README.md

 Calculates the vault's total assets by extrapolating the asset tokens (DAI, USDC or USDT) received from redeeming one Curve 3Pool LP token (3Crv) by the amount of 3Crv in the underlying Meta Vault.
 This takes into account Curve 3Pool token balances but does not take into account any slippage or fees.

-Steps:

--   Get vault's balance of Curve 3Pool LP tokens (3Crv) in the underlying Meta Vault.
--   Get tokens (DAI, USDC or USDT) for removing one Crv token from the Curve 3Pool.
--   assets = tokens \* vault's 3Crv in the underlying Meta Vault.

 ![Get total assets](../../../../docs/curve3CrvVaultTotalAssets.png)